Gulshan1304/Cplusplus-learning/Day 02/notes.md

     | `/=`     | Divide and assign   | `a /= 5` |
     | `%=`     | Modulus and assign  | `a %= 5` |

+## Add and Assign Operator (+=)
+The add and assign operator adds a value to the variable and stores the result in the same variable.

+## Subtract and Assign Operator (-=)
+The subtract and assign operator subtracts a value from the variable and stores the result in the same variable.

+## Multiply and Assign Operator (*=)
+The multiply and assign operator multiplies the variable by a value and stores the result in the same variable.

+## Divide and Assign Operator (/=)
+The divide and assign operator divides the variable by a value and stores the result in the same variable.

+## Modulus and Assign Operator (%=)
+The modulus and assign operator finds the remainder and stores the result in the same variable.